 Although, he did say he chose it because he thought it would be easy.
 He also wishes they would cook more than bake.

 Say what?
 I won’t be much help to him if they start cooking.
 But if he can learn to make dinner, that could be a good thing around here.

 The other day he brought home a recipe that he had to bake as “homework”.
 Man, I wish all homework was this fun to do.

 I can handle math when it involves measuring cups and sugar.
 He and I had so much fun working together.

 And by working together, I really mean I sat and supervised with a Dark Chocolate Latte while he baked cake.

-Measure your ingredients properly to ensure that your Sour Cream Chocolate Chip Coffee Cake bakes properly.
+Measure your ingredients properly to ensure that your easy coffee cake bakes properly.

 We talked about the correct way to measure flour because I stopped him from scooping just in time.
 Did you know that you should never scoop flour out of the container?

 - You need to fluff it first and then gently spoon it into a measuring cup.

 - Use the flat edge of a knife to level off the cup before adding it to your batter.